Glycoconjugate

 In molecular biology and biochemistry, glycoconjugates are a subfamily for carbohydrates where saccharides are covalently linked with proteins, peptides, lipids.
 Glycoconjugates are formed in processes termed glycosylation.
-Glycoconjugates are involved in cell–cell interactions, including cell–cell recognition; in cell–matrix interactions; and in detoxification processes.
+Glycoconjugates are involved in cell–cell interaction, including cell–cell recognition; in cell–matrix interactions; and in detoxification processes.

 Although the important molecular species DNA, RNA, ATP, cAMP, cGMP, NADH, NADPH, and coenzyme A all contain a carbohydrate part, generally they are not considered as glycoconjugates.

 Glycans can be found attached to proteins as in glycoproteins and proteoglycans.
 In general, they are found on the exterior surface of cells.
 O- and N-linked glycans are very common in eukaryotes but may also be found, although less commonly, in prokaryotes.

 N-linked glycans

 N-linked glycans are attached in the endoplasmic reticulum to the nitrogen (N) in the side chain of asparagine (Asn) in the sequon.
 The sequon is an Asn-X-Ser or Asn-X-Thr sequence, where X is any amino acid except proline and the glycan may be composed of N-acetylgalactosamine, galactose, neuraminic acid, N-acetylglucosamine, fucose, mannose, and other monosaccharides.